Ali Hendi, MD

 If you only have a single actinic keratosis, your provider typically suggests treatments such as freezing, surgical removal, or light therapy.
 Your provider performs these therapies at the office of Ali Hendi, MD.
 You may need one or two treatment sessions, depending on the size of the actinic keratosis.

-If an actinic keratosis is bothering you and you’re worried about skin cancer, call the skin cancer specialists at the office of Ali Hendi, MD, today or schedule a consultation online.
+If an actinic keratosis is bothering you and you’re worried about skin cancer, call the skin cancer specialists at the office of Ali Hendi, MD today.